Balaramapuram: Shaliar community structure

 The people of the shaliar community in Balaramapuram speak Tamil and marry within their own community.
 The shaliar settlement has four main streets, on which the weavers are settled in row houses.
-The four streets are Single Street, Double Street, Vinayagar Street, and the New Street.
+The four streets are Single Street, Double Street, Vinayagar Street, and New Street.

 The temple of Agastya is placed axially along the main streets.
 The main deities of the temple are: Shiva, Agastya, and Lopamudra.
 Vinayaka, Muruga, Navagrahas, Naga, and Krishna are also worshipped at the temple.
-The current President of Agasthiar Swamy Devasthanam is Sri Venkitachalam and the secretary is Sri Laxmanan.
+The current President of Agasthiar Swamy Devasthanam is Sri Venkitachalam, and the secretary is Sri Laxmanan.

 Double Street has two temples – The Muttaramman Temple and the Vinayagar Temple.
 There is a Ganapathi temple on Vinayagar Street.
-For males above age 18, membership in the temple committee is compulsory.
+For males above the age of 18, membership in the temple committee is compulsory.
 The temple, and its related functions, form the social hub of much of the shaliar community.

 Muslim weaving community and Anchuvannam in Balaramapuram

-Balaramapuram (also spelled Balarampuram) is a town near Thiruvananthapuram in Kerala, India, noted for a centuries-old handloom weaving tradition that produces the famous kasavu mundu and sarees.
+Balaramapuram (also spelt Balarampuram) is a town near Thiruvananthapuram in Kerala, India, noted for a centuries-old handloom weaving tradition that produces the famous kasavu mundu and sarees.
 The weaving cluster grew under royal patronage during the Travancore period and continues to be an important living craft — practised by multiple social and religious communities in the area, including significant participation by Muslim weaving households.
 The term Anchuvannam (often encountered in historical literature as Anjuvannam or Anjuvannam/Anjuman-derived forms) historically refers to a medieval merchant guild of West Asian traders; its direct link to local textile production in places such as Balaramapuram is indirect but regionally relevant because of long-standing coastal trade networks that shaped Kerala’s craft and mercantile history.

 Anchuvannam (Anjuvannam): merchant guild and wider historical context

 Anchuvannam (historically Anjuvannam in medieval inscriptions and scholarship) denotes a coastal merchant guild — originally a body of West Asian (Persian, Arab, Jewish, Syriac, and Parsi) traders — that operated across South India’s trading ports from at least the 9th century CE.
 The guild’s activities in ports along the Malabar and Coromandel coasts helped integrate Kerala into long-distance Indian Ocean trade networks for textiles, spices and other goods.
-While Anjuvannam itself was a mercantile organization rather than a weaving guild, its role in maritime commerce shaped demand, exchange networks, and the flows of raw materials (including fine cottons and metal threads/zari) that fed local textile production in coastal centres such as those that later became important weaving hubs.
+While Anjuvannam itself was a mercantile organisation rather than a weaving guild, its role in maritime commerce shaped demand, exchange networks, and the flows of raw materials (including fine cottons and metal threads/zari) that fed local textile production in coastal centres such as those that later became important weaving hubs.
 Thus, Anchuvannam’s historical presence helps explain the cosmopolitan commercial ecology in which Kerala’s handloom crafts — including those of Balaramapuram — evolved.